 It stresses the “importance of keeping the documents up to date” (i.e. logbook) and the storing of relevant documents in a safe place for reference if required.

-The BAFE SP203-4 Emergency Lighting Systems Scheme stipulates that providers Third Party Certificated to the Commissioning module must “demonstrate its competence to initially test, commission, and handover the installed emergency lighting system and shall understand the Specified Requirements”.
+The BAFE SP203-4 Emergency Lighting Systems Scheme stipulates that organisations Third-Party Certificated to the Commissioning module must “demonstrate its competence to initially test, commission, and handover the installed emergency lighting system and shall understand the Specified Requirements”.
 This is vital as this is the final sign off to determine the system is ready to use and is handed over to the appropriate person appointed responsible for the premises.

 The functional operation of the emergency lighting system falls onto the responsibility of the user (i.e. the appropriate person appointed responsible for the premises).